j4y/developerportal/pages/platforms/ios.md

 2. Video File
 3. Images

-Each has its own specific initialization method below to create the AFDXDetector object that will be used to detect facial expressions.
+Each has its own specific initialization method below to create the <code>AFDXDetector</code> object that will be used to detect facial expressions.

 ### The On-Device Camera